Determined to uncover the best Halloween events Ireland serves up during the haunting season? You’re not alone.

 - Visit Belfast – Information on Halloween and ghost walks as well as family-friendly Halloween events in and around the city.

-- Let’s Go Hydro – Family-friendly water sports venue which will have inflatable pumpkins, ghosts and more, a pumpkin patch, Halloween movies, floating bonfire, and a fireworks extravaganza.
+- Let’s Go Hydro – Family-friendly water sports venue that will have inflatable pumpkins, ghosts and more, a pumpkin patch, Halloween movies, floating bonfire, and a fireworks extravaganza.
+There is also a drive-in cinema!

-- Crumlin Road Gaol – A child-friendly scary tour of the gaol with pumpkin patch and carving station.
-For the braver ones there will be a Halloween Scare Attraction and Paranormal event for those wanting a ghostly experience in a haunted prison.
+- Crumlin Road Gaol – A child-friendly scary tour of the jail with a pumpkin patch and carving station.
+For the braver ones, there will be a Jail of Horror event, as well as a paranormal event for those wanting a ghostly experience in a haunted prison.

-- Belfast Halloween Ball – Taking place on Halloween night, this over 18s event involves fancy dress (a requirement), Mummies, Vampires, Witches and more.
+- Belfast Halloween Ball – Taking place on Halloween night, this over-18s event involves fancy dress (a requirement), Mummies, Vampires, Witches and more.
 Tickets are limited and in pre-pandemic years, this event sold out quickly.
+Book your tickets for this event through this link.

 Grimm Hotel, Beflast, Antrim